 You can't appeal to a target audience if you don't know who you're targeting.

-While you may have a general idea of whom your customer is, it is imperative that you really understand what drives him or her.
-Once you know who you're talking to, then you will know how to talk to them.
+You may have a general idea of who your customer is, but it is imperative to really understand what drives them.
+Once you know who you're talking to, then you'll know how to talk to them.